Criminal Offences: Listed Buildings and Other Heritage Assets

 Listed building offences

-It is an offence to carry out works that require listed building consent without such a consent being obtained (1).
-Not all works require listed building consent, only demolition or works or alteration or extension that affect the character of the building as a building of special architectural or historic interest.(2).
+It is an offence to carry out works that require listed building consent without such a consent being obtained (ref.
+1).
+Not all works require listed building consent, only demolition or works of alteration or extension that affect the character of the building as a building of special architectural or historic interest.(ref.
+2).

 It is not a defence to say that the fact that the building was listed was not known.
 Bearing in mind the possible uncertainties regarding attached and curtilage structures, the National Heritage List for England and the local planning authority should be consulted if there is any doubt.